apostolovbg/black-epsilon-lab/README.md

 - **Abstract structure** – equations, simulations, software like the Copernican Suite
 - **Human cognition** – languages, AI, and the urge to understand and build

-Most of the “architecture” for the room lived in a **whiteboard and in my head** — informal CAD with real-world feedback.
+Most of the “architecture” for the room lived on a **whiteboard and in my head** — informal CAD with real-world feedback.
 Formal CAD is for parts and fixtures; the space itself was iterated in full scale.

-> TL;DR: I use my head as my favourite CAD software.
+> TL;DR: I use my head as my favourite software and my hands as my favorite hardware.
+The rest is just tools.

 ---